-We will work with key partners to develop targeted initiatives which tackle barriers to participation amongst socio-economic disadvantaged groups.
-CPP, HSCP, 3 rd sector, PKAVS, LAL Existing staff resource Participation level amongst socio- economic disadvantaged groups will increase year on year over the lifetime of the Strategy.
-Measured by: PKC physical activity and sport baseline survey data - when available Social prescribing referrals Live Active Leisure participation data including in Health and Social Care funded initiatives Scottish Household Data Scottish Health Survey Data 3rd Sector Partner Data Baseline established by April 2023 Year 2 targets agreed March 2024 We will revise our funding requirements of Perth and Kinross Sports Council to ensure PKSC grants are effectively targeted at people and clubs facing barriers to participation in sport We will review PACES Award standards to ensure that meaningful criteria are introduced relating to how inequalities in sport are being tackled by clubs We will review wider PKC grants including the Community Investment Fund and Common Good to ensure criteria prioritises local physical activity and sports initiatives which tackle inequalities Live Active Leisure Sports Development Team PKC funding to Perth and Kinross Sports Council PKC Culture and Communities Services Number of individuals and families supported by PKC and PKSC grants Amount of funding allocated Number of PACES clubs meeting new criteria Introduction of new criteria to award standards.
-By 1 June 2023
+Strategic Priority 3 We will reduce the inequalities and barriers which stop people participati in physical activity and sport Year 1 Action Who is the action carried out by?
+Resources allocated How impact will be assessed?
+Timescale We will work with key partners to develop targeted initiatives which tackle barriers to participation amongst socio-economic disadvantaged groups.
+CPP HSCP 3 rd sector PKAVS LAL Existing staff resource Participation level amongst socio- economic disadvantaged groups will increase year on year over the lifetime of the Strategy.
+Measured by: PKC physical activity and sport baseline survey data - when available Social prescribing referrals Live Active Leisure participation data including in Health and Social Care funded initiatives Scottish Household Data Scottish Health Survey Data 3rd Sector Partner Data Baseline established by July 2023 Year 2 targets agreed March 2024

+We will revise our funding requirements of Perth and Kinross Sports Council (PKSC) to ensure grants are effectively targeted at people and clubs facing barriers to participation in sport We will review wider PKC grants including the Community Investment Fund and Common Good to ensure criteria prioritises local physical activity and sports initiatives which tackle inequalities Live Active Leisure Sports Development Team PKC funding to Perth and Kinross Sports Council PKC Culture and Communities Services Number of individuals and families supported by PKC and PKSC grants Amount of funding allocated Introduction of new criteria to award standards.
+September 2023 We will set up a Kit Bank to support individuals and families on lower incomes with the cost of sports equipment and seek match funding from business sponsorship and grants.
+Live Active Leisure Sports Development Team Match funding from local businesses - to be raised Number of individuals and families supported by Kit Bank • Amount of funding secured from non-public sources Launch August 2023